Nordnorsk Kunstmuseum

 Nordnorsk Kunstmuseum is a Norwegian visual arts museum in Northern Norway.
-The Northern Norwegian Museum of Art is responsible for the entire northern region and in 2010 established a separate department for the nationwide program.
+The Northern Norwegian Art Museum is responsible for the entire northern region and in 2010 established a separate department for the nationwide program.

 History

 Established as a foundation in 1985, the Northern Norway Art Museum moved to its current location in Tromsø in 2001.

 The building was originally designed by architect Søren Andreas Wiese-Opsahl in 1917 to house post and telegraph offices.
-From 1967 the building was commissioned as a police station.
+In 1967 the building was commissioned as a police station.

-Through the years the Northern Norway Art Museum has presented thematic exhibitions on subjects as still life, Norwegian and Russian arts and crafts, Peder Balke and Sámi contemporary art.
-The museum has also presented solo exhibitions of artists like Marit Følstad, Kjell Varvin and Håkon Fageraas.
+Through the years the Northern Norway Art Museum has presented thematic exhibitions on subjects such as still life, Norwegian and Russian arts and crafts, Peder Balke, and Sámi contemporary art.
+The museum has also presented solo exhibitions of artists like Marit Følstad, Kjell Varvin, and Håkon Fageraas.

 Collections

 The museum presents different temporary exhibitions of both contemporary and historical art during the year, in addition to the permanent collection.
-The permanent collection contains approximately 2,200 works, of which only a small, representative amount is on display.
+The permanent collection contains over 2,250 works, of which only a small, representative amount is on display.
 The collection includes artworks from the late 18th century to the present day.